When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict

 Parenting Coordination: Structure When Conflict Has Taken Over

-Parenting coordination (PC) is a specialized intervention designed for families experiencing ongoing, high-level conflict—often after years of strained communication, repeated litigation, and significant emotional exhaustion.
+Parenting coordination (PC) is a specialized post‑order process designed for families experiencing ongoing, high‑level conflict—often after years of strained communication, repeated litigation, and significant emotional exhaustion.

 In a smaller number of cases, however, conflict has become entrenched.
-Communication repeatedly breaks down, court orders are not followed, and the parenting system itself becomes unstable.
+Communication repeatedly breaks down, orders are not followed, and the parenting system itself becomes unstable.
 In those situations, the role of the Parenting Coordinator necessarily shifts.
-The priority becomes restoring predictability and safety for the child through clear structure, consistency, and timely decision-making.
+The priority becomes restoring predictability and stability for the child through clear structure, consistent process, and timely implementation decisions within the authority granted.

 This page explains how that structure works—and why it is essential to fairness.